roelbertens/scrape_save_search/README.md

 speed on how to query BigQuery.
 For example use `bq ls` to list all data sets within your default project.

 BigQuery [supports](https://cloud.google.com/bigquery/data-formats) multiple data formats for uploading.
-To upload a simple JSON file use the `--autodetect` option for BigQuery to detect the scehma.
-When the JSON structure is more complicated, you can
+To upload a simple JSON file use the `--autodetect` option for BigQuery to detect the schema.
+This works for the scraped reviews.
- [upload a nested json](https://cloud.google.com/bigquery/loading-data#loading_nested_and_repeated_json_data).
+When the JSON structure is more complicated (like for the restaurant information data), you can [upload a nested json](https://cloud.google.com/bigquery/loading-data#loading_nested_and_repeated_json_data).
  To do this, you need a schema of the json file.
 A simple online editor could be used for the basis (for example [jsonschema.net]()), but we needed to do some manual editing on top of that to get it into the schema required by BigQuery.
-Also, it turns out that BigQuery doesn't like JSON as a list, so make sure you use `.jsonlines` as output file extension from your sraper.
-Check out the schema and sample data in the `data` folder.
+Also, it turns out that BigQuery doesn't like JSON as a list, so make sure you use `.jsonlines` as output file extension from your scraper.
+Check out the schema for the restaurant data in the `data` folder.

 To upload data to BigQuery do:
 ```bash